A Beginners Guide to Home Fitness

 Step 3: Set Achievable Goals

 Finally, you need something that motivates you to keep pushing ahead, when the going gets tough.
-Find a reason for working out that really matters to you, and you’ll be much more likely to stick to your routine – whether it’s losing weight, improving your heart health, or even just showing a good example to your kids.
+Find a reason for working out that really matters to you, and you’ll be much more likely to stick to your routine – whether it’s losing weight by going to an exercise class, improving your heart health by hiring a running machine, or even just showing a good example to your kids.
 Just remember that the goals you set for yourself have to be both reasonable, and achievable.
 Though it can be tempting to focus on lofty ambitions, you need to be realistic if you want to maintain confidence and determination on the path to success.
 Don’t set yourself up for failure – instead organise your goals into a series of manageable milestones and you’ll end up with much better results.